My guide walks you through all this but if you have questions, drop me a comment. Good luck!

 If you’re open to switching, I suggest GeneratePress (what I use), Blocksy, Kadence, or StudioPress.
 If you must use Elementor or Divi, at least take advantage of their performance settings, code your header/footer in CSS (instead of using their bloated code), and avoid using page builder plugins because you want a fancy design with robust functionality.
 Keep it simple!

 You can also use Query Monitor to find your slowest plugins, WP Hive’s extension to browse slow plugins in the WordPress repo, and check which plugins add database bloat using WP-Optimize.
 If plugins load below the viewport (i.e. third-party comments), try delaying them.

 If you see jQuery in your reports, use Perfmatters to show jQuery dependent plugins.
 This is found in the Script Manager Settings.
 Removing jQuery is an ongoing process that usually involves finding more lightweight plugin alternatives and coding things manually (or using Gutenberg for tables, galleries, etc).
 The only jQuery dependent plugin I use now is Rank Math.

 Step 1: Enable Test Mode to prevent your site from breaking.

 Step 2: Head to the script manager to see all JS files loading on the page.
 Disable files that aren’t loading on the page while checking your site for broken elements.
 Here are examples:

 - Disable slider plugins everywhere but pages that use sliders.

 - Disable contact form plugin everywhere but pages with forms.

-If using Elementor, Improved Asset Loading only loads elements where they are actually used (JS files in Elementor Core widget handlers, and Swiper in Elementor + Elementor Pro).
+When using Elementor, Improved Asset Loading only loads elements where they’re actually used (JS files in Elementor Core widget handlers, and Swiper in Elementor + Elementor Pro).
 You can enable this in Elementor’s settings.
-I have a tutorial specifically written to speed up Elementor.
+I have a tutorial specifically to speed up Elementor.

 Frequently Asked Questions